 salt to taste

-2 tbsp cream (I used homemade malai); you could use milk if you don’t have fresh cream
+2 tbsp cream or homemade malai, you could use milk if you don’t have fresh cream (use this only when you think that your chilly is too spicy)

 ½ tsp cumin seeds (optional)